pawatsethaput/OpenBank/REST-API-V1.2.1.md

 **POST /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts/OTHER_ACCOUNT_ID/private_alias**
 *Optional*

-Creates an private alias for the other account OTHER_ACCOUNT_ID.
+Creates a private alias for the other account OTHER_ACCOUNT_ID.

 OAuth authentication is required if the view is not public.